-To follow up on Tuesday’s Netflix post, many people concur that at some point in the future we will receive all our television and movie transmissions over the Internet.
-This is often called convergence.
-Personally, I am ready and anxious for that to happen.
+To follow up on Tuesday’s Netflix post, many people concur that at some point in the future we will receive all our television and movie transmissions over the internet.

-However, there is a stirring afoot that could dampen my enthusiasm—the elimination of flat rate Internet access in favor of usage sensitive charges.
-In other words, if you use the Internet a lot—such as to watch TV and movies—you will pay more.
+However, there is a stirring afoot that could dampen my enthusiasm—the elimination of flat rate internet access in favor of usage sensitive charges.
+In other words, if you use the internet a lot—such as to watch TV and movies—you will pay more.

 A standard movie is about 1.5 gigabytes and a high-def movie is about 6 to 8 gigabytes.
-Therefore watching a “free” movie could cost between $1.50 and $8.00.
+Therefore watching a free movie could cost between $1.50 and $8.00.
 It seems a lot like paying for shipping and handling on a free product.

 Although there are a few other instances of cable companies toying with usage charges and usage caps, they are less likely to do so if there is competition in that market.

 Although this is a threat to watch, there is considerable historic evidence against such a move succeeding, as evidenced by the demise of usage-sensitive dial-up service—in favor of flat-rate service—in the late 90s.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.